YouTube / iTunes / Spotify / Radio Public / Pocket Casts / Google Podcasts / Breaker / Overcast

 It is getting towards the end of the year.

-Santa will be coming to all the good little boys and girls and not to the bad little girls and boys.
+Santa will be coming to all the good little boys and girls, not the bad little girls and boys.

 Now that I think about it, Santa does come to the bad little girls and boys, but what does Santa leave for the bad girls and boys?